differentialprivacy/differentialprivacy/_posts/2020-10-16-diffix-attack.md

 #### What's Next? ####

 We'd again like to thank Aircloak for opening their system to attacks and critiques through the Diffix bounty program.
 By being so willing to expose their product in this way, they have provided a test bed for us to bridge the gap between theory and application and demonstrate how a linear reconstruction attack might work in practice.
-Vulnerability to these and other attacks are a potential threat to any data privacy system which does not account for the cumulative threat to privacy of may result from many seemingly-innocuous queries, including Diffix.
+Vulnerability to these and other attacks are a potential threat to any data privacy system which does not account for the cumulative threat to privacy that may result from many seemingly-innocuous queries, not just Diffix.
 The attacks we describe here only require the attacker have access to some subset of the data with a sufficient amount of entropy, and while more entropy allows for more complete reconstruction, it may be possible to use something potentially very accessible like a list of users' email addresses in this kind of attack to reconstruct a non-trivial amount of the secret data using queries against a system that adds independent noise to each query.
 Systems like this fall into the trap of the classic arms race, where a designer builds a system to protect against certain attacks, then a clever and determined adversary defeats the system, and the designer is forced to make revisions.